 Fukuoka Day Trip: Visiting Southern Japan’s Most Vibrant Metropolis

-As Southern Japan’s largest city and a major port of entry for the country, Fukuoka (福岡) is no stranger to international travelers.
+As Southern Japan’s largest city and a major port of entry for the country, Fukuoka (福岡) is no stranger to international travelers, and it's full of things to do and see.
 In my case, I have visited the city four times since I started solo traveling, although for one reason or another, none of these visits were more than stopovers.